Feeds:

 Read Full Post »

 I always wanted to be able to draw.
 In high school, I had a friend who was a wizard with a pen.
 It was a form of magic, really, the translation of life to page.
 I could just about manage a creditable human eye and that’s it.
-It’s match was beyond me; the second one was never quite the same.
+The eye’s match was beyond me; the second one was never quite the same.
 I spent a good bit of my time in French class trying to improve (apologies to my French teacher) but eventually gave up and turned my hand to personalized on-demand poetry for my classmates.
 (It’s amazing what you can do with a hard deadline.)

 I was better at the poetry.
 But I still wanted to draw, at least a little.